wp-plugins/digishop/readme.txt

 == Changelog ==

 = 1.1.3 =
-= Added info about the changed support
+* Added info about the changed support
+* Corrected links to the donation email
+* Tested the plugin with WP 3.5.1

 = 1.1.2 =
 = added a secure hop URL field in the settings.